This two year course is taught by specialist lecturers making use of very well equipped laboratories and teaching rooms.

 - Genetics and genetic engineering

-Five GCSEs at grade C including English, Maths and Science or the Level 2 BTEC First Diploma in Applied Science (with a Merit profile).
+Five GCSEs at grade C including English and Mathematics, with Science (desirable) or the BTEC Level 2 First Diploma in Applied Science (with a Distinction/Merit profile).

 This is an ideal course for progression to higher education.
 Past students have gone on to study degrees in medical genetics, biology, paramedic training, forensic science, dental technology, criminology and biochemistry.